jhnwu3/FranklinDataRepository/README.md

 # PSOLinux
-PSO - Particle Swarm Optimization.
+PSO - An Implementation of Particle Swarm Optimization.

 - <insert contextual info and function here later>